Finite Groups of Random Walks in the Quarter Plane and Periodic $4$-bar Links: Smooth case: QRT transformations and groups of random walks of a finite order

-\begin{theorem} Let $\mathcal C$ be a biquadratic curve given by \eqref{eq:biquad}, such that its corresponding cubic $\Gamma$, given by \eqref{eq:cubic}, is smooth. \begin{itemize} \item[(a)] The QRT transformation on $\mathcal C$ is of order $n$ if and only if the translation on the cubic $\Gamma$ from the point at infinity $[0:0:1]$ to the point $[1:X:Y]$ (given by \eqref{eq:XY}) is of order $n$. \item[(b)] The translation on the cubic $\Gamma$ from the point at infinity $[0:0:1]$ to the point $[1:X:Y]$ is of order $n$ if and only if one of the following cases hold: \begin{itemize} \item [(i)] $n=2$ and $\det(a_{ij})=0$; \item [(ii)] $n=2k+1$, $k\ge1$, and
+\begin{theorem} Let $\mathcal C$ be a smooth biquadratic curve given by the polynomial \eqref{eq:biquad}, and $\Gamma$ its corresponding cubic \eqref{eq:cubic}.
+Then the following statements hold: \begin{itemize} \item[(a)] The QRT transformation on $\mathcal C$ is of order $n$ if and only if the translation on the cubic $\Gamma$ from the point at infinity $[0:1:0]$ to the point $[X_0:Y_0:1]$ given by \eqref{eq:XY} is of order $n$. \item[(b)] The translation on the cubic $\Gamma$ from the point at infinity $[0:0:1]$ to the point $[X_0:Y_0:1]$ is of order $n$ if and only if one of the following cases hold: \begin{itemize} \item [(i)] $n=2$ and $\det(a_{ij})=0$; \item [(ii)] $n=2k+1$, $k\ge1$, and

 \item [(iii)] $n=2k$, $k\ge2$, and